 Sandy was active in professional organizations at teh state and national level.
 Her honors include the Association of College and Research Libraries Women's Studies Section Career Achievement Award in 2007.
 She was selected as a Texas Library Association Tall Texan (Texas Accelerated Library Leadership Institute) in 1998.
 Sandy had a distinguished career of service to Texas Tech.
 She was active in the Women's Studies Council and Advisory Committee; she served in the Faculty Senate (1995 - 1998, 2007-2012), including terms as President and Parliamentarian.
 Sandy had recently been elected as Faculty Senate Secretary for 2012-2013.

-- View the hard work and dediction that Sandy put into supporting the Women's Studies Program through library resouces.
+- View the hard work and dediction that Sandy put into supporting the Women's & Gender Studies through library resouces.
 Read more...

 - Sandy was active in professional organizations at the state and national level.
 Read more...